 - Customs — the majority of customs in Nepal are related to religious traditions (Hindu and Buddhist).
-For example, according to the religious rules, marriage is done by the parents once children are of age.
+For example, according to religious rules, marriage is done by the parents once children are of age.
 “Non-Violence” is a predominant theme in Buddhism, Hinduism, and Jainism (killing cows is illegal).
-In some temples non-Hindus are not allowed to enter.
+In some temples, non-Hindus are not allowed to enter.
 You must take off your shoes prior to entering a temple.
-Food tastes vary region to region, and are primarily influenced by Tibetan and Indian types of food preparation.
+Food tastes vary region to region and are primarily influenced by Tibetan and Indian types of food preparation.

 - Celebrations and Festivals — Festivals usually last from one (1) to several days.
 The majority of festivals are religious.
 While the majority of festivals are Hindu-based, many cultural festivals are influenced by Buddhism.
 Special foods are prepared, and most festivals include music and dance.

 - Architecture — the country has one thousand two hundred and sixty-two (1,262) archaeological and architectural sites of prominence.

 - By most recent count the population of Nepal is 29,083,261

 - The citizens are known as Nepalese or Nepali and are descendants of the Chinese province of Yunnab via Assam, North Burma, Tibet, and India.